-Parameter Default Tokens Usage CAPXIMAGETYPE None BA, AI, or TU The capture image type for accessing PowerExchange CDC or live data.
+Parameter Default Tokens Usage Allowinsertinto0Rows N Y, N A SQL INSERT INTO schema.table operation on a source table might result in 0 rows being inserted and a SQL transformation error.
+When you select this option, PowerExchange suppresses the error condition and processing continues.
+Options are: - Y. PowerExchange suppresses the error condition and processing continues. - N. PowerExchange does not suppress the error condition.
+Default is N. CAPXIMAGETYPE None BA, AI, or TU The capture image type for accessing PowerExchange CDC or live data.
 The options are: - BA.
 Captures the before image data, before the latest change, and the after image data is shipped with an action character forcing the deletion of the record.
-The after image data, which includes the change data, is in the format of an insert operation. - AI.
-Captures the after image data only. - TU.
+The after image data, which includes the change data, is in the format of an insert operation. - Al. Captures the after image data only. - TU.
 Captures the before and after image data, as it occurs.
 The before image data enables the application to ensure that no changes occurred in the record since the request.
 The after image data appears as an update operation.
-The update is a full image, but the application that captures this change can change the target record rather than delete it and insert a new record, as occurs with a BA.
-CAPXTYPE None SL or RS The type of extraction.
+The update is a full image, but the application that captures this change can change the target record rather than delete it and insert a new record, as occurs with a BA. САРХТҮРЕ None SL or RS The type of extraction.
 The options are: - SL.
 Start the extraction from the point where the last extraction ended, either by restart tokens for z/OS, or by checkpoint timestamps for i5/OS. - RS.
 Restart the extraction from the start point of the last extraction.
 This option enables you to run the same extraction multiple times.

 Parameter Default Tokens Usage COMPATIBILITY None - The integration mask.
 Includes the following options: - CPOOL.
-Initializes connection pooling. - DFN.
-If you specify DFN, the PowerExchange data source type is returned as follows: PWX: dbtype If you do not specify DFN, the following string is returned: PWX Informatica recommends that you use the default value. - ILMBRIDGE.
+Initializes connection pooling.
+DFN.
+If you specify DFN, the PowerExchange data source type is returned as follows: PWX: dbtype If you do not specify DFN, the following string is returned: PWX Informatica recommends that you use the default value.
+ILMBRIDGE.
 Specify this option if the Informatica Data Archive product accesses data by means of a JDBC-ODBC bridge connection to the PowerExchange ODBC driver.
 The ILMBRIDGE option enables the following options: BINASCHAR, CLOSEDSTMREUSE, NOFKEYS, NOUNDERSCORE, SQLLEN4BYTES, and V3COLNAMES.
 OWB.
 Defines various SQL validations and statement reuse properties.
 Used by Oracle Warehouse Builder.
 V30.
 Causes the ODBC SQLColumns() call to return V3 column names.
 Used by the IBM DB2 Information Integrator (II).
 VERBOSE.
 Causes extra messages to be generated regarding Compatibility options.
 In addition, you can enable the following COMPATIBILITY options by specifying either the specific option or the ILMBRIDGE option: BINASCHAR.
 Causes the ODBC SQLColAttributes() call to change BIN or VARBIN columns to CHAR or VARCHAR columns and double the lengths.
 CLOSEDSTMREUSE.
 Causes a statement opened in read or select mode to be retained after an ODBC SQLFreeStmt() call of type SQL_CLOSE.
 Subset of StmtKeepAlive.
 NOFKEYS.
 Causes the SQLForeignKeys() ODBC call to return an empty result set without a call to the PowerExchange Listener.
 NOUNDERSCORE.
 Prevents underscore () characters from being replaced with the percent sign (%) in DTLDescribe processing.
 This option allows PowerExchange to process a single NRDB2 table.
 SQLLEN4BYTES.
 Specifies that the JDBC-ODBC bridge calls SQLGetData with a 4-byte integer buffer to return the length of the target data.
 V3COLNAMES.
 Causes ODBC V3 names to be returned for all metadata result sets, such as SQLTables(), SQLColumns(), and SQLPrimaryKeys().
 Superset of the V30 flag.